adam-jb/py_education/main.md

 asyncio.wait_for()

-# schedule and wait for multiple tasks concurrently
+# wait for multiple tasks concurrently.
+This is a blocking function (ie, stop and wait)
 asyncio.gather()